Djnirds1984/Mikrotik-Billing-Manager/README.md

 If you can see the UI but data from the router isn't loading, it's likely an issue with the API backend server.

 -   **Check the logs:** Run `pm2 logs mikrotik-api-backend`.
 Look for connection errors or crashes.
 -   **Verify Router Config:** In the "Routers" page, double-check that the IP address, username, password, and **port** for your router are correct.
-The default port for HTTP is 80 and HTTPS is 443.
--   **Firewall:** Ensure your router's firewall is not blocking access to the REST API port from the Orange Pi's IP address.
+-   **Firewall:** Ensure your router's firewall is not blocking access to the API port from the Orange Pi's IP address.

 ### AI Features Not Working